-E.1.4.1.
+E.1.3.1.
 BASIC OWN FUNDS TIER 1

-The BOF tier 1 criteria are met by:
+The Basic Own Funds Tier 1 criteria are met by:

-- Ordinary share capital. - Share premium account related to ordinary share capital. - Solvency II Reconciliation reserve (IFRS to EBS adjustments).
+- Ordinary share capital. - Share premium account related to ordinary share capital. - Solvency II Reconciliation reserve (UK GAAP to EBS adjustments).

-The BOF have been classified and tiered in accordance with the Company Own Funds Policy.
+The Basic Own Funds have been classified and tiered in accordance with the Company Own Funds Policy.
 The Company's ordinary share capital and the related share premium amount are classified as Tier 1 capital since the Company's Articles of Association permit the cancellation of dividends after they have been declared.